 Explanation: Management techniques of wildlife are of two types.
 The first types are the traditional one.
 This traditional technique aims to stop or minimize the conflict by controlling animal population in different ways.
 Another technique includes translocation, preservation and regulation of animal populations.

-6. State true or false.
-World Wide Fund for Nature (WWF) playing an important role in reducing human-wildlife conflicts.
+6. World Wide Fund for Nature (WWF) playing an important role in reducing human-wildlife conflicts.

 Explanation: To reduce human-wildlife conflicts, World Wide Fund for Nature has partnered with a number of organizations to provide solutions for human-wildlife conflicts around the globe.
 Their solutions are tailored to the community and species involved.

 7. Which one of the following is a way to reduce human-wildlife conflict?